barberd/coco9511pak/README.md

 ## How to order for fabrication

-DO NOT ORDER THE CURRENT DESIGN.
-Bugs are still being worked out.
-Contact me for details.

-Download [kicad/coco9511pak-fabrication.zip](kicad/coco9511pak-fabrication.zip), then upload it to your PCB manufacturer of choice when asked to provide Gerber files.
+Download [kicad/coco9511pak-fabrication.zip](kicad/coco9511pak-fabrication.zip), then upload it to one's PCB manufacturer when asked to provide Gerber files.
 Usually this is found under a 'Quote' option on the website.
 Search "pcb manufacturing" on any major search engine to get several manufacturers.
+NextPCB and PCBWay are two well-known ones.

 Some may have ordered boards and have extra available.
 Reach out to don &#x40; dgb3.net to explore this.

+Use the [Bill of Materials](kicad/coco9511pak.csv) to source the components from electronic supply houses such as Mouser, Jameco, or Digi-Key.

 ## Source and License